These Vegan Peanut Butter Banana Brownies are one-bowl blender brownies with a perfect crispy and crackly top and fudgy center.

 More Vegan Banana Recipes

-I love baking with bananas, and below I listed my other favorites vegan banana recipes, including banana bread, banana cookies, and more!
+I love baking with bananas, and below I listed my other favorite vegan banana recipes, including banana bread, banana cookies, and more!

 Don’t forget to check all my Ripe Banana Recipes ideas for more ways to use those ripe bananas!